-The tiny church of St. Margaret's is located at Eagle Butte in Medicine Lodge Coulee at the west end of the Cypress Hills, Alta.
+The tiny church of St. Margaret's is located at Eagle Butte in Medicine Lodge Coulee at the west end of the Cypress Hills, Alberta.
 The Cypress Hills are a unique formation which rises like islands out of the vast Great Plains of the North.
 These hills were not covered by the last ice age and many semi-tropical plants and insects have adapted to the ever changing weather patterns.

 One mile to the north of the church is the highest point of land between Lake Superior and the Rockies.
 Half a mile to the north west is the height of land which determines the watershed, northward to the Saskatchewan River system and onward to Hudson Bay.
 The spring melt water which runs past the church and cemetery eventually flows into the Missouri River system on its way to the Mississippi and the Gulf of Mexico.